Transport Canada - Marine Safety (TCMS)

 Marine Inspection References (vessel requirements)

-Small Fishing Vessel Safety Regulations (Vessels under 150 gross tonnage)
+Fishing Vessel Safety Regulations (Vessels not more than 24.4 m in length and not more than 150 gross tonnage)

 Large Fishing Vessel Safety Regulations (Vessels over 150 gross tonnage)